The Prescription Drug Cost Crisis Hitting Texas Seniors

 Most Part D plans offer lower copays for 90-day supplies ordered by mail versus 30-day supplies at retail pharmacies.
 This can cut your copays by 30-50%.

-5. Opt Into the Monthly Payment Plan
+5. Opt Into the Medicare Prescription Payment Plan

 Special Considerations for Texas Medicare Beneficiaries